Earl of Strafford

-In 1641, he was attainted.
-His son, William, successfully had the attainder reversed in 1662, becoming the second earl, but died without heirs in 1695 when the barony of Wentworth, viscountcy and earldom became extinct.
+In 1641, Lord Strafford, as he then was, was attainted.
+His son, William, successfully had the attainder reversed in 1662, becoming the second earl, but died without heirs in 1695, when the barony of Wentworth, viscountcy and earldom became extinct.
 He was succeeded in the barony of Raby according to a special remainder by his first cousin once removed, Thomas Wentworth, who became the third Baron.
 He was the grandson of Sir William Wentworth, the younger brother of the first Earl of the 1640 creation.
 While gaining the barony, he did not receive the Woodhouse estate, which was inherited by Thomas Watson, thereafter a source of rivalry between the two men.

 In 1711, the earldom was recreated when the 3rd Baron Raby was created Viscount Wentworth and Earl of Strafford in the Peerage of Great Britain.
 He was created Duke of Strafford in the Jacobite Peerage on 5 January 1722.
 He was succeeded in 1739 by his son, William, the second earl.
 William had no issue and on his death in 1791 the Jacobite peerages, such as they were, became extinct.
 He was succeeded in the remaining peerages by his cousin Frederick.
 As he also had no successors, all titles became extinct on his death in 1799.

 The title was created for a third time in 1847 in the Peerage of the United Kingdom, when the prominent soldier John Byng, 1st Baron Strafford, was made Viscount Enfield, of Enfield in the County of Middlesex, and Earl of Strafford.
 He had already been created Baron Strafford, of Harmondsworth in the County of Middlesex, in 1833.
-John Byng was the second son of George Byng (c.1735-1789), son the Hon.
-Robert Byng (1703-1740), third son of George Byng, 1st Viscount Torrington (1663-1733).
+John Byng was the second son of George Byng (c.1735-1789), son of the Hon.
+Robert Byng (1703–1740), third son of the 1st Viscount Torrington (1663–1733).